zheka2304/innercore-mod-toolchain/CONFIG.md

 │
 ├─ additional: [] // additional directories that need to be included in project after building │  └─ {}
-│     ├─ sources // relative path to folder, /* format is supported to include subfolders in folder │     └─ pushTo // output path in project after building ├─ excludeFromRelease: [] // relative paths to folders excluded from project when building to release, /* format is supported to include subfolders in a folder
+│     ├─ source // relative path to folder, /* format is supported to include subfolders in folder │     ├─ targetDir // output path in project after building │     └─ targetFile: basename(this.source) // file name in target directory, will be added to end of path ├─ excludeFromRelease: [] // relative paths to folders excluded from project when building to release, /* format is supported to include subfolders in a folder
-│
+├─ development: {} // development settings, to make assembling much more faster │  └─ clearOutput: false // whether clear output/ on every building, otherwise it will be cleaned when packaging to release │
+├─ tsconfig: {} // script compilation options, "compilerOptions" property of tsconfig.json; use IntelliSense in this file or run tsc --all to get option list
 ├─ gradle: {} // exclusive to java modding
 │  ├─ keepLibraries: true // whether to leave libraries in project after compilation │  ├─ keepSources: false // whether to leave sources in project after compilation